Soviet Union–Yugoslavia relations: The period of rapprochement 1945–1948

-Socialist Yugoslavia (declared on 29 November 1945) was recognized by the USSR on December 19 of the same year.
+Socialist Yugoslavia (declared on 29 November 1945) was recognized by the USSR on 19 December of the same year.
 In November 1945 President of Yugoslavia Josip Broz Tito gave an interview to the Times in which he underlined that "Yugoslav people have warm and profound sympathy, friendship and brotherhood with the peoples of Soviet Union.
-But there is nothing exclusive about it." stressing country's intention to maintain independence.
+But there is nothing exclusive about it." stressing the country's intention to maintain independence.
 From 1945 until 1948 Yugoslavia signed treaties of friendship and mutual assistance with almost all East European states.
-Yugoslavia and Soviet Union signed their Treaty of Friendship and Cooperation on April 11, 1945, in Moscow.
+Yugoslavia and Soviet Union signed their Treaty of Friendship and Cooperation on 11 April 1945, in Moscow.
 Cominform was initially located in Belgrade.

 1948 Tito–Stalin split

 In the first two years following the war, relations between FPRY and the Soviet leadership, which during that period sought to accommodate the USSR's Western allies demands in Europe, were not entirely free of disagreements on a number of issues, such as Yugoslavia's territorial claims to Italy's Free Territory of Trieste and the part of Austria's Carinthia populated by Carinthian Slovenes, Tito's efforts to play a leading role in the entire Balkans region, as well as over Stalin's reluctance to decisively support the Greek Communists in the Greek Civil War, who were actively supported by Yugoslavia, Bulgaria, and Albania.
 Drastic deterioration in relations occurred in early 1948.
 The assumption in Moscow was that once it was known that he had lost Soviet approval, Tito would collapse.
 The expulsion effectively banished Yugoslavia from the international association of socialist states, while other socialist states of Eastern Europe subsequently underwent purges of alleged "Titoists".
 Faced with East Bloc economic embargo and the possibility of a military attack Yugoslavia sought assistance from the West, mainly the United States.
 Stalin took the matter personally and attempted, unsuccessfully, to assassinate Tito on several occasions.
 Tito's successful resistance to Stalin in 1948 increased his popularity both in Yugoslavia and around the world and defined future Soviet–Yugoslavia relations.
 With deterioration of relations Yugoslav representation at the United Nations even accused the Soviet Union of having started the Korean War.